 - Salsa: Use any medium-thick salsa.
 My preferred brand is Salsa Authentica from Trader Joe's.

-- Beans: Black beans are my pick since they're full of plant-based protein and fiber, and taste delicious in Mexican-inspired dishes.
+- Beans: Black beans are my pick since they're rich in plant-based protein and fiber, and taste delicious in Mexican-inspired dishes.
 Alternatively, use kidney or pinto beans.

 - Cheese: Store-bought finely shredded Mexican blend cheese saves time and melts easily in the pasta.
 If you have the time, get a block of Pepper Jack, Monterey Jack, and Cheddar and grate it using the small holes on the box grater.